StEugen/Tasks-for-students/building-a-boilerplate/README.md

 Usually for frontend development we use javascript.
 So, for our script files we need index.js file.
 Can you make it?
 <br><br>
 <h3>gitignore?</h3>
 When working in team and with real apps we usually use Git version control system.
 But some files sometimes should be ignored, so there is such file as .gitignore.
-Can you please make it, in case we will turn this in Git repository?
+Can you please make it, in case we will turn this in Git repository?(remember to put dot just before gitignore!)
 <br><br>
 <h3></h3>